London Stock Exchange: Primary markets

-There are two main markets on which companies trade on the LSE:
+There are two main markets on which companies trade on the LSE: the main market and the alternative investment market.

 Main Market

 The main market is home to over 1,300 large companies from 60 countries.
-The FTSE 100 Index ("footsie") is the main share index of the 100 most highly capitalised UK companies listed on the Main Market.
+The FTSE 100 Index ("footsie") is the main share index of the 100 most highly capitalised British companies listed on the Main Market.

 Alternative Investment Market

 The Alternative Investment Market is LSE's international market for smaller companies.
 A wide range of businesses including early-stage, venture capital-backed, as well as more-established companies join AIM seeking access to growth capital.
 The AIM is classified as a Multilateral Trading Facility (MTF) under the 2004 MiFID directive, and as such it is a flexible market with a simpler admission process for companies wanting to be publicly listed.

 Secondary markets

-The securities available for trading on London Stock Exchange:
+The securities available for trading on LSE: